CNET reports that Nike are getting out of the wearable market.

 The tech commentariat is going crazy, passing around the conspiracy theory that Tim Cook, who sits on Nike’s board, killed the FuelBand effort.

-I’ve been saying this for a while: Tim Cook remaining on Nike’s board while Apple readies its own health/fitness-focused device was awkward at best.
+- Tim Cook remaining on Nike’s board while Apple readies its own health/fitness-focused device was

 Interesting, particularly when you consider that Tim Cook sits on the Nike board.